vijaypatil/journal/README.md

 > Capture your notes.

-Built with the excellent Mithril & `json-server`.
+Built with the excellent Mithril, Ramda libraries & using json-server to serve the app and store the Notes & Bootstrap/Bootswatch/flatly for web page styling.

 _2017-08-01 - Am dogfooding this app._